 CS13 Green Belt Requirement Progress Status In order to protect the openness of the Green Belt the Council will: a.
 Resist inappropriate development, in accordance with PPG2, through its development control decisions.
 Dartford continues to resist inappropriate development in the Green Belt.
 Data is available for recent years, whereby AMRs have analysed all the types of development permitted in the Green Belt, thereby confirming their scale or type and providing a framework for identification of development likely to impact on the permanent openness of the Green Belt.
 With the adoption of the Development Policies Plan, there are now more detailed policies which help protect it.
 Two largest sites built on green belt are a development of 149 homes on the former Axton Chase School site (approved pre adoption) and a development of 30 homes on Hook Place Farm.
-Both were on previously developed land. b.
+Both were on previously developed land. ~ b.
 Work with its partners to actively manage the Green Belt as a recreational and ecological resource, through the provision of green recreational and biodiversity networks linked with the urban area.
-The following projects will be implemented: Enhancement of rural reaches of the Darenth Valley New Countryside Gateway at South Darenth Lakes Dartford Heath -restoration of heathland Darenth Country Park improvements Darenth Woods natural habitat enhancements Beacon Woods Country Park improvements Former Mabledon Hospital - enhancement of areas of ecological value Enhancement of rural reaches of the Darenth Valley: a) Enhancement Plan produced.
+The following projects will be implemented: Enhancement of rural reaches of the Darenth Valley New Countryside Gateway at South Darenth Lakes Dartford Heath -restoration of heathland Darenth Country Park improvements Beacon Woods natural habitat enhancements Former Mabledon Hospital - enhancement of areas of ecological value Enhancement of rural reaches of the Darenth Valley: a) Enhancement Plan produced.
 New Countryside Gateway at South Darenth Lakes: a) Part of the wider Darenth Valley Landscape Partnership Scheme - which commenced 2017 Dartford Heath -restoration of heathland: a) Clearing of not native Highland vegetation to assist with regeneration of heather and gorse (with Groundwork and NWKCP).
 Additionally, regular maintenance also occurs (with assistance from community).
 Darenth Country Park improvements: a) Scheduled grounds maintenance activities have occurred in relation to pathways etc. plus our

-Better connectivity between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor A between Dartford and Gravesham country and Gravesham c areas such as replacing fences, coppicing etc. Darenth Woods natural habitat enhancements: a) Reactive work occurs primarily re maintenance.
+· · · · · 1 Better connectivity between areas such as replacing Dartford and Gravesham fences, coppicing etc. countryside through Ebbsfleet Valley and A2 corridor Darenth Woods natural habitat enhancements: a) Reactive work occurs primarily re maintenance.
 The Forestry Commission has done some research relating to insects/beetles.
 Beacon Woods Country Park improvements a) The Friends of Beacon Woods Country Park was set up in 2012 to help manage the park as a community project and encourage use of the park.
 Former Mabledon Hospital - enhancement of areas of ecological value a) Application for crematorium approved, to include landscaping and ecological enhancement.
 Better connectivity between Dartford and Gravesham countryside through Ebbsfleet Valley and A2 corridor a) EDC have commenced Bean Triangle environmental improvements strategy.
 Further work to be completed in later phases of Ebbsfleet Garden City 2.
 Agricultural land uses within the Green Belt will be protected.
 More detailed policies will be set out in the Development Management DPD.
 DP22 Green Belt in the Borough in The Development Policies Plan (2017) sets out more detailed green belt policy.

 CS14 Green Space Requirement Progress Status 1.
-The Council will work with its partners to implement a multifunctional, high quality, varied and well-managed Green Grid .
-It will deliver this by: 78.5 ha of open space (34.7%) has been provided/designated at large sites.
-Further large areas of open space are planned at Ebbsfleet Garden City. / a) Facilitating the creation of approximately 300 hectares of new Under the Development Policies Plan, 27ha of Protected Local Greenspace
+The Council will work with its partners to implement a multi- functional, high quality, varied and well-managed Green Grid .
+It will deliver this by: provided/designated at large sites.
+Further large areas of open space are planned at 7 a) Facilitating the creation of approximately 300 hectares of new Under the Development Policies Plan, 27ha of Protected Local Greenspace